hexaxsoftwares/houx.js/README.md

     }
   }
   ```
-  Pixel will raise an observer error on access to a nexted property.
+  Pixel will raise an observer error on access to a nexted property while naming an `observes` property.

-  To set up an observer method for the property of ***$data.value***.
+  To set up an observer method for the property of ***$data.value*** inasmuch as the target  data is a primitive data, or would not require nexted property accessing.

   You can specifically set the method name to 'value'.
   here is an example.